CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Physics Accuracy

 Figure~\ref{fig:3key_0} focuses on the energy profiles.
 The leftmost plot is a histogram with the energy of each cell, the far left of which is blocked off to represent the MIP (minimally ionising particle) cut.
 Cells with less than than half the energy of a MIP are conventionally removed to reduce issues of electronic noise.
 Just to the right of this, at \(\approx0.2~\si{MeV}\), the MIP peak can be seen.
 While neither model quite replicates the MIP peak, \cctwo{} is a little closer.
 On the right hand of this first plot, \ccthree{} is seen to slightly overstate the high energy tail of the cell energies.
 Overall, this plot is perhaps most impacted by the reduction in granularity of the training data, however the effect is still marginal.

 The central plot of figure~\ref{fig:3key_0} shows the radial profile of the energy.
+Detector cells are assigned to a bin of this histogram according to their radial distance from the shower axis, and the energy from that cell added to the bin total.
 One can observe a slight dip at 0 radius because the impact point is in the centre of a cell, so the first bin is only half a cell wide.
-Overall, both models replicate the \gfour{} data well, with \cctwo{} producing a marginally flatter ratio.
+Overall, both models replicate the \gfour{} data well, with \cctwo{} producing a marginally flatter ratio, and \ccthree{} tending to overestimate the amount of energy in the tails.
+We do not know why \ccthree{} overestimates the tails of the radial distribution.

 The right hand plot of figure~\ref{fig:3key_0} shows the energy per layer.
 This plot shows an alternating pattern, as the silicon sensor layers are constructed in pairs, and mounted back to back on a tungsten absorber layer. \ccthree{} replicates the distribution the best, achieving a remarkably flat ratio throughout, although both models perform well.